camillescott/2015-08-16-ucdavis-wise/shell/index.md

 >
 > You need to download some files to follow this lesson:
 >
-> 1. Make a new folder in your Desktop called `shell-intermediate`.
+> 1. Make a new folder in your Desktop called `shell-novice`.
-> 2. Download [shell-intermediate-data.zip](./shell-intermediate-data.zip) and move the file to this folder.
+> 2. Download [shell-novice-data.zip](./shell-novice-data.zip) and move the file to this folder.
 > 3. If it's not unzipped yet, double-click on it to unzip it.
 You should end up with a new folder called `data`.
 > 4. You can access this folder from the Unix shell with:
 >
 > ~~~ {.input}
-> $ cd && cd Desktop/shell-intermediate/data/users/nelle
+> $ cd && cd Desktop/shell-novice/data/users/nelle
 > ~~~

 ## Topics